Sky Glow Lingo Tutorial

 So how dark is my sky?

 The dimmer the star the easier it is to hide it with ambient light in the sky.
 So a “sixth magnitude sky” is a sky in which stars of a sixth magnitude can be seen near the zenith with the naked eye on a clear moonless night.
-This is how sky glow is measured in the Globeatnight program and with the Loss of the Night application described in our section on how to monitor skyglow.
-This method is often referred to as the Naked Eye Limit Magnitude or NELM.
-Needless to say, such a method is fairly subjective but useful.
+In a fifth magnitude sky, stars dimmer than fifth magnitude are washed out, etc. This is often referred to as the Naked Eye Limit Magnitude or NELM, and it is how sky glow is measured in the Globe-at-night program where you will learn how to document you community's level of light pollution as a citizen scientist helping validate the global light pollution map.
+(While you are at it you will learn the constellations and optionally the Greek and Roma mythology tied to them.)

 One can also measure skyglow using a Sky Quality Meter (SQM).
 In such cases, the sky’s brightness is usually expressed either in terms of candelas (a standard measure of luminance) per square meter of sky, or more commonly, in terms of what magnitude star it would take to equal the measured brightness if each arcsecond of the sky had one star of the stated magnitude.